rbouckaert/transmission/doc/tutorial/README.md

 If no host(s) are infected, -1 is output -- this shows up when you open the file in Tracer as a peak around -1.
 Checking the time-till-first-tranmission and time-till-second-transmission can be useful in verifying the transmission hazard is properly parameterised.

-## Transmission Tree Simulation

-The `tranmission` package comes with a tranmission tree simulator that can be run as an app via the `applauncher`.
-It simulates transmission trees with colouring and block counts.

-`TransmissionTreeSimulator` has the following options:
-* endTime (Function): end time of the study (optional, default: constant)
-* popSize (Function): population size governing the coalescent process (optional, default: constant)
-* sampleShape (Function): shape parameter of the sampling intensity function (optional, default: constant)
-* sampleRate (Function): rate parameter of the sampling intensity function (optional, default: constant)
-* sampleConstant (Function): constant multiplier of the sampling intensity function (optional, default: constant)
-* transmissionShape (Function): shape parameter of the transmission intensity function (optional, default: constant)
-* transmissionRate (Function): rate parameter of the transmission intensity function (optional, default: constant)
-* transmissionConstant (Function): constant multiplier of the transmission intensity function (optional, default: constant)
-* out (OutFile): output file.
-Print to stdout if not specified (optional)
-* trace (OutFile): trace output file, or stdout if not specified (optional, default: [[none]])
-* seed (Long): random number seed used to initialise the random number generator (optional)
-* maxAttempts (Integer): maximum number of attempts to generate coalescent sub-trees (optional, default: 1000)
-* taxonCount (Integer): generate tree with taxonCount number of taxa.
-Ignored if negative (optional, default: -1)
-* maxTaxonCount (Integer): reject any tree with more than this number of taxa.
-Ignored if negative (optional, default: -1)
-* treeCount (Integer): generate treeCount number of trees (optional, default: 1)
-* directOnly (Boolean): consider direct infections only, if false block counts are ignored (optional, default: true)
-* quiet (Boolean): suppress some screen output (optional, default: false)

 ----